weesooo/StayHealthy/README.md

 IT202 - BIG PROJECT

-                                                    ---------PARTY ASAP-----------
+                                                    ---------StayHealthy-----------

-My app is used to search for festivals/concerts that are upcoming and happening in Chicago.
-You can search by venue.
+My app is used to search for free clinics that are in Chicago for people who have no health insurance.